arssivka/naomech/README.md

 move.
 Also the cameras were really slow.
 As you will see in the installation section, we have script that changes ctc structure.
 It is made to use only CMake without qibuild for building the project.
 Also we wanted to refuse the usage of ALValue, because it's slow and we wanted to manage our data manually.

+### Project Structure

+  *Network.
+There are basic classes for creating remote modules and methods.
+Also there is rpc-server class.
+  *Naoqi.
+This is the only naoqi-thing that we are using.
+It is the noaqi-module that allows you to exchange data with nao's hardware.
+We were not able to refuse usage of this naoqi-module because we failed to find other way to control nao actuators smoothly and without errors.
+  *Hardware.
+There are classes that represents hardware parts of Nao.
+Cameras for examples.
+There are represnted classes for controlling Nao locally and remotly.
+  *Controller.
+This is where the server and all remote modules starts.

 ### Installation (This is for linux systems only!)

 1. You need ctc installed on your system.
 If you haven't already go to the aldebaran's site and download 32-bit or 64-bit version according